BridgeSenseDev/Dank-Memer-Grinder/README.md

 ### Features
 - [x] Easy to use GUI for configuration and logs
 - [x] Support for running up to 5 accounts at once
+- [x] Automatic updater
-- [x] Automation of most currency commands and minigames (e.g. automatically completes all work minigames and captures dragons)
+- [x] Automation of most currency commands and minigames (e.g. all work minigames, dragons, kraken, legendary fish, moleman)
 - [x] Automatically selects and streams the daily trending game
 - [x] Answers all trivia questions with a configurable chance in order to avoid suspiscion
 - [x] Automatically searches the best places to avoid death